captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I'm drinking my coffee.
 ---
 ## ROBYN:
-You are not drinidng your coffee you are watching me.
+You are not drinking your coffee you are watching me.
-(SHARON lifis her coffee cup to her mouth.)
+(SHARON lifts her coffee cup to her mouth.)
-(She gives ---
-## ROBYN:
-an iguana-stare over the lip of the mug.)
+(She gives ROBYN an iguana-stare over the lip of the mug.)
 Did you sleep?
 ---
 ## SHARON: